 Writer: Masako Hara

-English words/expressions may be added/replaced in order to make more sense and/or for easier reading in English.
-Please allow me as usual for grammatical mistakes if any.
+-English words/expressions may be added/replaced in order to make more sense and/or for easier reading in English.
+Also, allow me, as usual, for grammatical mistakes if any.